-Throughout the history of the ergonomics and human factors field, the concept of mental workload (MWL) has been playing a substantive role.
-Today, MWL has even become more pivotal due to the exponential evolution of technology and the arising mass customization work context.
-Indeed, the introduction of top-notch technology such as augmented and virtual reality, wearable sensors and highly agile and intelligent assistive robots raises urgent questions on how to safeguard employees' mental well-being and personal efficacy, and how to transform the future operator into a flourishing knowledge worker.
+- 1 Department of Industrial Systems Engineering and Product Design, Faculty of Engineering and Architecture, Ghent University, Campus Kortrijk, Graaf Karel de Goedelaan 5, 8500 Kortrijk, Belgium - 2 Department of Personnel Management, Work and Organizational Psychology, Faculty of Psychology and Educational Sciences, Ghent University, Henri Dunantlaan 2, 9000 Ghent, Belgium - 3 Research Group IMEC-MICT-Ghent University, De Krook, Miriam Makebaplein 1, 9000 Ghent, Belgium the introduction of top-notch technology such as augmented and virtual reality, wearable sensors and highly agile and intelligent assistive robots raises urgent questions on how to safeguard employees' mental well-being and personal efficacy, and how to transform the future operator into a flourishing knowledge worker.
 Optimization of MWL could therefore not be more imperative today (cf., Parasuraman and Wilson 2008).
-Recently, Young et al. (2014) provided an essential overview of the concept's current state-of-science.
+Recently, Young et al. (2014) provided an essential overview of the concept's current state of science.
 As these authors and others (cf., Xie and Salvendy 2000; Staal 2004; Matthews et al. 2015a; Mandrick et al. 2016) however point out, the understanding of mental workload still vastly lacks theoretical coherence.
-As Longo (2015) notes, various definitions have been suggested, but all include different workload variables based on different fields of application, beliefs, and even intuition (see also, Young and Stanton 2002).
-Measures derived from these definitions then do not move beyond ad hoc operationalizations, in turn reifying the theoretical conceptualization of MWL (see also the discussion on structuralism in Gerjets et al. 2009, and representationalism and operationalism in de Winter 2014).
+As Longo (2015) notes, various definitions have been suggested, but all include different workload variables based on different fields of application, beliefs and even intuition (see also, Young and Stanton 2002).
+Measures derived from these definitions then do not move beyond ad hoc operationalizations, in turn reifying the theoretical conceptualization of MWL (see also the discussion on structuralism in Gerjets et al. 2009 and representationalism and operationalism in de Winter 2014).
 As a result, all these different, arbitrary conceptualizations only add to the confusion about the understanding of MWL (e.g., Are emotional reactions always present or not?
 What exactly are we now measuring?).
-The absence of a clear conceptual definition and an account of the processes determining and evolving from MWL hence structurally impedes solid theoretical and practical accumulation.
-If there is no clear theoretical understanding of MWL, practical implementations for MWL optimization will indeed repeatedly fail to be successful (Matthews et al. 2015).
+The absence of a clear conceptual definition and an account of the processes determining and evolving from MWL hence structurally impede solid theoretical and practical accumulation.
+If there is no clear theoretical understanding of MWL, practical implementations for MWL optimization will indeed repeatedly fail to be successful (Matthews et al. 2015a).

 Accordingly, the current literature urgently requires a critical reconsideration of the conceptualization of MWL.
 Here, we endeavor to contribute to this challenge.
 To scrutinize the current understanding of MWL and to reveal its underlying building-blocks, our account first runs a clarifying concept analysis.
-In a second part, we aspire to contribute to profound theory-building and measurement validation by deriving a clear-cut conceptual definition (cf., Wacker 2004).
-In the last part, we finalize our findings into an implementable explanatory framework of MWL, a table summarizing the current key anomalies in the literature along with their possible consequences, and some suggestions for future research and practice.
+In a second part, we aspire to contribute to profound theory building and measurement validation by deriving a clear-cut conceptual definition (cf., Wacker 2004).
+In the last part, we finalize our findings into an implementable explanatory framework of MWL, a table summarizing the current key anomalies in the literature along with their possible consequences and a table centralizing some suggestions for future research and practice.

-2. Concept analysis
+2 Concept analysis

-Concept analysis is a rigorous process in which concepts are systematically scrutinized in order to then formulate clear-cut conceptual definitions.
-Such delineated definitions allow researchers to pinpoint phenomena, to map their properties and to discover and investigate relationships between them, this, to finally drive theory development forward (Walker and Avant 2011).
-We opt for the most widely used and well-structured Walker and Avant (2011) method unrolling eight predetermined steps.
+Concept analysis is a rigorous process in which concepts are systematically scrutinized to then formulate clear-cut conceptual definitions.
+Such delineated definitions allow researchers to pinpoint phenomena, to map their properties, and to discover and investigate relationships between them, to finally drive theory development forward (Walker and Avant 2011).
+We opt for the most widely used and wellstructured Walker and Avant (2011) method unrolling eight predetermined steps.
 The first two steps, i.e., determining the concept of analysis and determining the aims and the purpose of the analysis, have already been covered in the introduction.
 The remaining steps are more elaborately touched upon and include: describing the uses of the concept, identifying the defining attributes, antecedents and consequences of the concept, identifying a model case, borderline case, related case, contrary case, (optionally) an invented case and an illegitimate case, and finally, identifying the empirical referents.